-Priority axis 4 - Good governance Development of transnational cooperation and coordination with the EU member states and EU institutions under IP 11.i and IP 11.ii will be undertaken in order to exchange good practice, expertise and personnel with the aim of building management and organisational knowledge and develop institutional partnerships.
-Relation with other TOs: with TO 2.
-Activities from TO 2 would be implemented of streamlining and transparency of the administration proce use and improving quality of usage of the information and of public reforms and delivery of public services, there is a need to establish clear relation only after activities are implemented under TO 11.
-Measures aiming at simplification, edures should be supported in accordance with the TO 2 - by enhancing access, simplifying d communication technologies (2.3.
-Strengthening ICT applications for e-Government, e- ncrease government usage of ICT, to develop the e-Content services).
-Relation with TO 4: in order to increase the quality of pub efficiency measures for the public administration offices. blic services and save costs on energy consumption, it is estimated to implement energy Relation with TO 7: Modern, efficient and simplified e-C ustoms systems based on client oriented services will enhance and upgrade public service and
+Priority axis 4 - Good governance 1 1 ion with the EU member states and EU institutions under IP 11.i and IP 11.ii will be and personnel with the aim of building management and organisational knowledge and Relation with other TOs: with TO 2.
+Activities from TO 2 would be implemented streamlining and transparency of the administration procuse use and improving quality of usage of the information and of public reforms and delivery of public services, there is a need to establish clear relation only after activities are implemented under TO 11.
+Measures aiming at simplification, redures should be supported in accordance with the TO 2 - by enhancing access, simplifying ad communication technologies (2.3.
+Strengthening ICT applications for e-Government, e- increase government usage of ICT, to develop the e-Content services).
+Relation with TO 4: in order to increase the quality of pu efficiency measures for the public administration offices. blic services and save costs on energy consumption, it is estimated to implement energy.
+Relation with TO 7: Modern, efficient and simplified e-C Customs systems based on client oriented services will enhance and upgrade public service and